LukeCostanza/CIS106-Luke-Costanza/README.md

 ## Final Project

 After a little hiccup at the beginning where I simply could not get the file to run because I was missing a single line, The process started to run smoother.
 I am having a hard time trying to figure out why every single part of the file is printing.
 Other than that little issue I still have some steps to finish but I am closer than I was.
+I believe I have finished the project and can move onto studying for the final exam.
+This project proved to be very challenging as it took me multiple days to work through the code.